1j01/jspaint/README.md

   and I've made it try not to save over the original SVG.
   That's pretty decent SVG support for a 100% raster image editor.
 * [Text files][TXT] (definitely just kidding maybe)
+* Tesselating patterns, and textures on 3D models;
+  that might be a pipe dream, but [then again...](https://github.com/1j01/pipes)

 [PNG]: http://en.wikipedia.org/wiki/Portable_Network_Graphics "Portable Network Graphics"